 - A. Project Record (As-Installed) Drawings: - 1.
 Maintain a set of record drawings on the job site as directed in Division 1. - 2.
-Keep Drawings clean, undamaged, and up to date. - Record and accurately indicate the following: - a.
+Keep Drawings clean, undamaged, and up to date. - 3.
+Record and accurately indicate the following: - a.
 Depths, sizes, and locations of all buried and concealed piping and all cleanouts, whether concealed or exposed, dimensioned from permanent building features. - b.
 Locations of all valves with assigned tag numbers. - c.
 Changes, additions, and revisions due to change orders, obstructions, etc. Eradicate extraneous information. - d.
 Locations of tracer wire terminal points. - e.
 Model numbers of installed equipment. - 4.
 Make Drawings available when requested by Architect for review. - 5.
 Submit as part of the required Project Closeout documents.
 Final submittal will be in the form of reproducible drawings. - 6.
 Quality of entire set of project record drawings to match the quality of the contract documents; quality to be judged by Architect.
 Computer-aided design drafting (CADD) shall be used to complete project record drawings.
 Use standards set in contract documents.
 Note field modifications, all addenda and change order items on project record drawings.
 If deficiencies are found in either the quality or the accuracy of the drawings, they will be returned unapproved.
-Additional review of subsequent submissions shall be at the contractor's expense. - B. Operating and Maintenance Manuals: Submit five (5) sets of Operating and Maintenance Instructions, including manufacturer's service data, wiring diagrams, and parts lists and vendors for all serviceable items of equipment, valve charts, balancing data, final control diagrams showing final set points, and any additional equipment added by change order, bound in three-ring, vinyl or canvas covered, loose-leaf binders organized with index and thumb-tab markers for each classification of equipment or data.
-Comply with provisions of Division one where applicable to the mechanical work.
+Additional review of subsequent submissions shall be at the contractor's expense. - B. Operating and Maintenance Manuals: Submit five (5) sets of Operating and Maintenance Instructions, including manufacturer's service data, wiring diagrams, and parts lists and vendors for all serviceable items of equipment, valve charts, balancing data, final control diagrams showing final set points, and any additional equipment added by change order, bound in threering, vinyl or canvas covered, loose-leaf binders organized with index and thumb-tab markers for each classification of equipment or data. - C. Instruction Manual: Submit separate Instruction Manual 30 days prior to scheduling the required Instruction Period.
+Include the following: - 1.
+Description of each system and operational sequences. - 2.
+Seasonal system adjustments. - 3.
+Description and normal settings for time clocks, thermostats, fan and other motor switches, etc. - 4.
+Normal valve settings. - 5.
+Emergency measures upon system failure. - 6.
+Cross reference information furnished by manufacturer in the Operating and Maintenance Manual above.